webprofusion/certify-docs/docs/certificate-process.md

 ### 3. Decide how to deploy
 By default Certify will auto update/add https bindings on all sites with hostname bindings which match the certificate (if using IIS).
 You can also choose to customise how deployment occurs.
 The *Preview* feature (below) is especially important as this will show you which bindings will be created and updated.

-You can customise this behaviour or even opt to have no deployment at all, however if you do customise binding behaviour (on a Windows Server) you should have a clear understanding of the limitations of [SSL binding on Windows](guides/ssl-windows.md)
+You can customise this behaviour or even opt to have no deployment at all, however if you do customise binding behaviour (on a Windows Server) you should have a clear understanding of the limitations of [SSL binding on Windows](guides/ssl-windows.md) and in particular you should avoid binding to specific IP addresses unless you are fully aware of the implications.
+Use SNI with hostname bindings and IP set to *All Unassigned* instead and this is the default setting the app will auto create from existing http bindings.

 ![Deployment](/assets/screens/Deployment_Auto.png)

 The default Auto deployment mode will (if applicable) match your certificate to all IIS http(s) sites with matching hostname bindings, to work with blank hostname bindings etc., change the deployment mode and configure the available options.

 Note that for FTP site bindings you need to select "Single Site" instead.